 Inside: If you’re looking for the best gifts for minimalist moms this year, look no further.
 Shopping for a minimalist doesn’t have to be intimidating.
 Here are 30 thoughtful, clutter free gifts she’s sure to love.

 Mother’s Day is my most favorite holiday.
 Mostly because It requires very little from me and I can almost taste the Lake Odessa, Michigan Meyer’s Bakery nutty donut I get to wake up to.
 (Eh hem, Paul.
 Don’t forget).
 Their donuts are on point.

-Don’t worry, this isn’t a post about donuts.
-Although maybe if every post was about donuts the world would be a better place.
+Don’t worry, this isn’t an article about donuts.
+Although maybe if every article was about donuts the world would be a better place.